 Immunomodulatory proteins are proteins capable of modifying or regulating one or more immune functions.
 Immune checkpoints, including inhibitory receptors and ligands, are one type of immunomodulators.

-Compugen has extended its predictive discovery capabilities for cancer immunotherapy beyond the successful initial focus on immune checkpoints, and through the application of two predictive platforms has discovered four novel immunomodulatory protein candidates.
+Compugen has extended its predictive discovery capabilities for cancer immunotherapy beyond the successful initial focus on immune checkpoints, and through the application of additional predictive platforms has discovered novel immunomodulatory protein candidates.

 Proteins evolve to maintain their function in an ever-changing environment.
 Different proteins might have a different evolutionary rate and pattern depending on their environment.